Yogesh-Nayak/Host-Behaviour-Analysis/README.md

 # Host-Behaviour-Analysis

 This project is based on analysing hosts of property rental and understanding the features on what makes a host superhost, so that the number of superhosts can be increased in order to grow the business.
-This analysis show inn what aspects hosts can work on so as to improve the rentyal business.
-Analyis is done on two of italy's city Venice and Rome So, this repository contains <strong>Exploratory Data Analysis</strong> of Hosts behaviour using SQL (Structured Query Language).
+This analysis shows,in what aspects hosts can work on so as to improve the rentyal business.
+Analyis is done on two of italy's city Venice and Rome So, this repository contains <strong>Exploratory Data Analysis</strong> of Hosts behaviour using SQL (Structured Query Language), The analysis part is done in SQL and Dashboard has been made using Excel.

 <br>
 <br>